meekostuff/HyperFrameset/README.md

 Quick Start
 -----------

-**This is no longer the preferred way of specifying decor, but is conceptually easiest to understand.**
+**Although this is no longer the preferred way of specifying the hyperframeset, it is still the default and is conceptually easiest to understand.**
 **If you are new to HyperFrameset then read this documentation straight through.**
 **Otherwise feel free to skip to the [Configuration](#configuration) section first.**

-Create a HTML document (page.html) with some page specific content - elements that are children of `<body>` and have `@id`.
+Create a HTML document (page.html) with some page specific content.
 Any page specific scripts, styles or meta-data should go in `<head>`.
 The `<body>` may also contain fallback content, which is only displayed if HyperFrameset is NOT enabled.